andrea-knpp/website/_pages/about.md

 My research interest focus on International Organizations (particularly the United Nations and NATO), the politics on multilateral diplomacy and conflict resolution through foreign interventions.
 I mainly work with quantitative methods like social network analysis, text-as-data and survey esperiments, but I also have experience with expert interviews.

-I worked in the "Enablement and Resilience Section - Defence Policy and Planning Unit" (ERS-DPP) at NATO headquarters in Brussels in 2023.
+I worked at the "Enablement and Resilience Section - Defence Policy and Planning Unit" (ERS-DPP) at NATO headquarters in Brussels in 2023.
 I was also a research consultant for the NATO Stability Policing Center of Excellence (SP CoE) between 2024 and 2025.
 I held visiting researcher positions at Uppsala University and Columbia University.